-Grammy-winner Jason Vieaux, “among the elite of today’s classical guitarists” (Gramophone), is the guitarist that goes beyond the classical.
-NPR describes Vieaux as “perhaps the most precise and soulful classical guitarist of his generation.”
-Among his extensive discography is the 2015 Grammy Award winning album for Best Classical Instrumental Solo, Play.
+Grammy-winner Jason Vieaux, “among the elite of today’s classical guitarists” (Gramophone), is described by NPR as “perhaps the most precise and soulful classical guitarist of his generation”.

 virtuosic, flamboyant, dashing and, sometimes ineffably lyrical.The New York Times